h2suzuki/ansible-lxr-nupic.core/README.md

-## Lxr Source Code Indexer and Cross-referencer Deployment
+## Ansible Playbook: Lxr Deployment

-This playbook deploys a Lxr web server.
+This playbook deploys Lxr Source Code Indexer and Cross-referencer.
 Then, it downloads the target source tree from github and indexing it for identifier / free-text search.

 This playbook is tested with: